TristanGramsch/TristanGramsch.github.io/_posts/2021-05-19-drugs-are-no-monster.md

 color: primary
 description: A few words on the world we can build
 ---
+Make a point.
+Make an argument.
+What are you trying to say?

 Drugs are something people don't understand.
 <br> Few have sat to actually think what drugs are.
 <br> What they can do.